MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-basic-concepts.md

 ![A diagram of the Cloud Scripting Architecture.](../../../media/mesh-scripting/basic-concepts/Architecture_Overview_Diagram.png)

 The Mesh Cloud Scripting scene graph is automatically synchronized from the cloud to all connected clients.
 Each client has an identical copy of the Mesh Cloud Scripting scene graph (marked "B" on the diagram), which is kept in sync with the authoritative cloud version.
-When the Mesh Cloud Scripting Service makes changes to the scene graph in the cloud, these changes are propagated to the copies on all the clients.
+When *Mesh Cloud Scripting Service* makes changes to the scene graph in the cloud, these changes are propagated to the copies on all the clients.

 On each client, the Unity Mesh runtime reacts to changes in the client's instance of the Mesh Cloud Scripting scene graph and updates the Unity scene to reflect its state.
 Although the Mesh Cloud Scripting scene graph API and the Unity scene graph API are different, they map closely to each other and have the same or similar structure.